hugocxl/jsx-table/example/README.md

 /*  /index.html  200
 ```

-When you build the project, Create React App will place the `public` folder contents into the build output.
+When you build the project, Create React Home will place the `public` folder contents into the build output.

 ### Now